Abinnr/techlift/README.md

-# Medihack
+# TECHLIFT
-A website for MediHack Hackathon - 24 Hour National level Hackathon organized by IEEE CS SBC in collaboration with TERANIS'24
+A website for TECHLIFT Hackathon - 24 Hour National level Hackathon organized by teranis'25 with eximius'25